-I declare that this Masters Dissertation is my own work, and contains no material previously published by any other person, except where due acknowledgement has been made.
-I declare that this Masters Dissertation has not been submitted in any form for any other degree or diploma at any university or other institute of tertiary education.

-Signature: ………………………………….
-Date: ………………………………….

-Elizabeth A. Smalley

 Acknowledgements

 I would like to thank my supervisor Dr. Darren Moroney for his kind support, constructive feedback and enthusiasm for my project and Dr. Robert Kane for his helpful suggestions and support with the statistical data.

 I would like to thank the many participants who gave of their time and effort completing the survey and sharing their experiences of parenting a child with autism spectrum disorder.
 This study would not have been possible without their generosity.